 Mini hoop houses are really very simple structures.
-I simply used 4- 10 foot pieces of ½ inch PVC pipe.
+I simply used 4- 10-foot pieces of ½ inch PVC pipe.
 I bent them into hoops pushed them into the ground and added some screws to keep them upright.

 You then just need to cover the hoop with some 6 mil plastic.
-If you really want to get fancy you could buy green house quality plastic, but for the cost, I think the 6 mil does just fine.
+If you really want to get fancy you could buy greenhouse quality plastic, but for the cost, I think the 6 mil does just fine.
 The area that my hoops are located doesn’t have a lot of protection from the wind so I chose a fairly secure system to attach the plastic to keep it from blowing around.
 But I know people who have been able to get away with covering the hoops and then just using rope or bungee cords to hold the plastic in place.
 You just need to be sure to allow for access.
 It needs to be fairly easy to get into the crops.

 I also wanted to mention larger structures.
 High hoops are the focus of the book “The Winter Harvest Handbook” by Elliot Coleman.
 He spends a lot of time talking about the commercial application of large hoop structures.
 The ones he talks about are huge, many 30 or 40 feet wide by 100 or more feet long.
 Most gardeners don’t have room for this type of hoop house.
-But if you have the space you can build a small version of a hoop house that gives you tons of room for winter crops.
+But if you have space, you can build a small version of a hoop house that gives you tons of room for winter crops.
 The best part about these is you can walk inside!

 One of my favorite blogs is written by Ali at henbogle.com.
 She and her husband have built a beautiful high hoop house in their Maine garden.
 I’ve included some pictures below to give you an idea of what it is like.
 Please keep in mind that these pictures belong to Ali at henbogle.com and she was very generous to let me use a few.
 Please do not copy or download these pictures.

 As you can see it is a great little hoop house.
 The cost of this type of structure is really not too bad.
-I would imagine you could build one for quite a bit less that $750.00 if you did the work yourself.
+I would imagine you could build one for quite a bit less than $750.00 if you did the work yourself.
 If you would like to learn more about the henbogle.com hoop house please visit Ali’s blog at www.henbogle.com.
-She has a whole section of her site dedicated to the hoop house, including a bunch of pictures of construction.
+She has a whole section of her site dedicated to the hoop house, including a bunch of pictures of the construction.